abdisaDev/Student-GradeBook/README.md

 ### Student-GradeBook

-• Description: Build a student gradebook application where teachers can input grades for each student in different subjects.
+• Description: Build a student gradebook application where teachers can input grades for each student in different subjects. <br />
-               Students' information such as name, ID, and grades in various subjects should be stored.
+               Students' information such as name, ID, and grades in various subjects should be stored. <br />
-• Data Structure: Use a hashmap or dictionary to store student information, with arrays or lists for grades.
+• Data Structure: Use a hashmap or dictionary to store student information, with arrays or lists for grades. <br />

 ### Usage
 sample to update student result